OUR LADY OF LOURDES CATHOLIC PRIMARY SEN INFORMATION REPORT

 What support will there be for my child’s overall wellbeing?

-The staff at Our Lady of Lourdes Catholic Primary School are very aware of the importance of the whole child and their wellbeing, having anti-bullying policy.
+The staff at Our Lady of Lourdes Catholic Primary School are very aware of the importance of the whole child and their wellbeing.
 All staff are available to talk to and children who need it are encouraged to talk to certain members of staff.
 We encourage children to speak to the member of staff they feel most confident with.
-In KS2 classes have a 'I want you to Know box', so the children can write in any issues both positive and negative.
-The class teacher will look at these each day and will meet with the child to discuss their concerns or celebrate good news.
+In school we provide 'I need you to know boxes' giving children the opportunity to discuss any concerns or worries they may have, along with encouraging them to share good news.
 All staff work as a team and where information needs to be passed on about child, all staff will be informed how best to meet the child’s needs and which strategies work to support the child.

 At Our Lady of Lourdes Catholic Primary School we provide specific interventions to support children's well-being for example.
 STEPS programme for children who have suffered a loss or separation, (Self-Esteem, Trust, Emotional Development through Peer Support) Pyramid club designed for pupils who lack confidence in class.
 BEST (Behaviour, Empathy, Social skills and Team work) to teach strategies that will remove barriers for learning.
-We have a school council that meet regularly to put their views across and are listened to.
+We have a school council that meet regularly to express their views and are listened to.

 If medicines are required to be given in school a Health Care Plan is put in place so everybody clearly knows what is expected of them.
 We will work with any health professionals to ensure the children are receiving the appropriate care and attention.